Nurse & Educator Dependent Commitment

 If your parent/legal guardian is a nurse or K-12 educator, at least HALF of your PLU tuition will be covered by PLU-funded scholarships and grants.

 This commitment is just one way that we are continuously striving to honor our community and ensure that a PLU education is affordable and accessible.
-To learn more about other tuition commitments, scholarships, and financial aid please visit plu.edu/admission/affordability.
+To learn more about other tuition commitments (including our fixed tuition guarantee), scholarships, and financial aid please visit plu.edu/admission/affordability.

 Eligibility & Details

-- For first-year students admitted and entering for Fall 2021 with a parent or legal guardian who is a full-time employed nurse or K-12 educator, at least half of tuition ($23,408 for the 2021-22 academic year) will be covered by PLU-funded scholarships and grants.
+- For first-year students admitted with a parent or legal guardian who is a full-time employed nurse or K-12 educator, at least half of tuition ($24,736 for the 2023-24 academic year) will be covered by PLU-funded scholarships and grants.

-- Students must complete the FAFSA, WASFA , or the CSS profile (if an international student) in order to be considered for this commitment.
+- Students must complete the FAFSA or WASFA in order to be considered for this commitment.

 - The commitment is not a named scholarship, but rather will include any PLU-funded merit or need-based scholarships a student receives.
 This includes, but is not limited to, Academic, Presidential, Artistic Achievement, Alumni and/or Clergy Dependent, 253 PLU Bound, Act Six, and Housing Scholarships.
 If these PLU-funded scholarships and/or grants do not equal at least 50% of tuition, then a PLU Grant will be added to a student’s financial aid package to make up the difference.

 - No separate application is needed to be considered for the Nurse & Educator Dependent Commitment.
 Our application for admission includes questions about the occupations of parents/guardians.
-If a student does not complete that section of the application, they can instead complete this Nurse/Educator Parent Occupation Form.
+If a student does not complete that section of the application, they can instead complete this Nurse/Educator Parent Occupation Form (note: you will first have to log-in to your student applicant portal in order to access this form).

 - Proof of employment may be required in some situations when we are unable to fully tell where a parent/guardian works or their occupation from the application for admission.